ShootingStar91/compressionstudy/README.md

 ### How to use it

-At this moment, running the program will read the test2.txt -file from the folder where the src-folder is located.
-It will compress the file into "compressedFile".
-Then it will decompress that into "decompressed.txt".
-These filenames can only be changed from the main-method currently.
+At this moment, running the program will read the "alice29.txt" -file from the folder where the src-folder is located.
+It will compress the file into "compressedAlice".
+Then it will decompress that into "decodedAlice.txt".
+These filenames can only be changed by changing the code in the main-method currently.
 The program will also print how many percents the compressed file is from the original.

 ### Command line